NPTP/NPTP.github.io/README.md

 ### Extra steps to spruce things up

+- Replace rayltime download with an installer-based (using Inno Setup) one that handles all the weird folder library linking stuff and just gives the user an easy shortcut to use
 - Videos that play on hover over each portfolio card instead of the slideshows we have now (with exceptions like the Doom mod and any other in-progress card added later)
 - Videos in the landing page bubbles?
 (Editing in Unity, photoshop for game dev.
 Editing in cubase, sound forge, and a shot of playing keys from one of the show promos for composer.)